 An ancient Greek city in modern-day Turkey was home to an incredible tomb.
-But do you know all the facts about the Mausoleum at Halicarnassus?

 The mausoleum was such an incredible construction that it earned a spot in Antipater of Sidon’s list of 7 wonders of the ancient world.

 In this post, you’ll discover the ultimate list of facts about the Mausoleum at Halicarnassus.

 Halicarnassus was an ancient Greek city, located in what is today the modern city of Bodrum, Turkey.

 Halicarnassus was located in the South-East of modern-day Turkey and had a special history.
 Even though it was an ancient Greek city, it remained also loyal to the Persians and even was part of the Persian Empire the moment the mausoleum was built.

 This was until Alexander the Great conquered Halicarnassus in the 334 B.C.
 “Siege of Halicarnassus.”